Spaces of tight contact structures in dimension 3: Preliminaries.

 \subsection{Fibrations in contact topology.}

 The following lemma is well known.
 A good source for most of the fibrations that we are going to describe are the P. Massot notes \cite{MasFibrNotes} which are a detailed version of the results explained in \cite{GirouxMassot}.
 The reader is also referred to \cite{GeigesBook} where the non-parametric version of these results are also proven.
-Given a contact manifold $(M,\xi)$ we will denote by $\CStr(M;\xi)$ the space of contact structures over $M$ which are isotopic to $\xi$.